 When you understand which pages users spend most of the time and engage with the content, you can decide how many ads you should serve.
 Having too many ads can harm the user experience, as too many multiple ad requests to your ad server could cause page latency.
 Monetization companies, like Setupad, can help you and suggest the optimal number of ads on your page.

 Remember, sometimes less is more.
-To reach higher overall ad viewability on domain-level, consider removing low-performing ad placements, for example, below the fold (BTF) placements..
+To reach higher overall ad viewability on the domain level, consider removing low-performing ad placements, for example, below-the-fold (BTF) placements..
 Advertisers are looking at the inventory as a whole, so by removing low-performing placements, you can increase the total ad viewability for your inventory.

 Related Article: How Many Ads Should I Put on My Website?